You can use blogs to engage with your students on subjects and allow them to reflect on an idea.

-Blogs encourage your students to clearly express their ideas and addresses the need to expand various aspects of social learning.
+Blogs encourage students to clearly express their ideas and address the need to expand on various aspects of social learning.

 Blogs are an effective way to gain insight into students' activities and provide a way to share the knowledge and materials collected.

 You can choose to allow students to participate in blogs in three ways:

 A subject blog consists of one blog space with all students contributing to the one blog.
 All subject members can add blog entries and add comments on blog entries.